Skip to content

 What Are the Key Features?

 Global retail e-commerce reached $6.334 trillion in 2024, crossing 20% of all retail sales for the first time (eMarketer, 2024).
-The Composable Storefront includes features designed for that scale.
+The Composable Storefront packs features designed for that scale.
+Let me go through the ones that matter.

 CMS-driven page composition.
 Pages are composed of content slots and CMS components defined in SmartEdit.
-Marketing teams can change banners, product carousels, text blocks, and page layouts without developer involvement or deployments.
+Your marketing team can swap banners, product carousels, text blocks, and page layouts without a developer touching code.
+No deployments needed.
+For a team trying to move fast, this is a big deal.

 Server-side rendering (SSR).
 Angular Universal renders the initial page on the server, then hydrates it in the browser.
-This improves SEO (search engines see fully rendered HTML) and perceived performance.
+Search engines see fully rendered HTML, users get a fast first paint.
+Solid default for SEO.

 Progressive Web App (PWA).
-The storefront supports PWA features: offline caching, add-to-home-screen prompts, and push notification capabilities.
-PWA bridges the gap between web and native app experiences.
+Offline caching, add-to-home-screen prompts, push notification capabilities.
+PWA closes the gap between web and native app experiences.
+For many use cases it’s good enough that you don’t need a native app at all.

 Lazy loading.
 Modules and components load on demand.
-A product listing page doesn’t load the checkout module’s JavaScript until the user starts checkout.
-This reduces initial bundle size and improves time-to-interactive.
+Your product listing page doesn’t pull in the checkout module’s JavaScript until the user actually starts checking out.
+Smaller initial bundle, faster time-to-interactive.

 Internationalisation (i18n).
 Built-in support for multiple languages and locales.
-Translation files are loaded per locale, and the storefront switches languages based on the URL path or user preference.
+Translation files loaded per locale, storefront switches languages based on URL path or user preference.

 Extensibility.
-You customise the storefront by overriding Angular components, services, and modules — not by modifying source code.
-SAP’s extension mechanism uses Angular’s dependency injection to let you replace any component with your custom version.
+You customise by overriding Angular components, services, and modules.
+Not by modifying source code.
+SAP’s extension mechanism uses Angular’s dependency injection to let you replace any component with your own version.
+Prima vista it sounds limiting, but in practice it keeps your code clean and upgradeable.

 How Does CMS Integration Work?

-SmartEdit provides a WYSIWYG editor where content managers compose pages visually.
-The storefront renders these compositions dynamically:
+SmartEdit gives content managers a WYSIWYG editor to compose pages visually.
+The storefront renders those compositions dynamically:

 1. Content managers create pages with content slots (header, body, footer, sidebar)